Top Email Marketing Mistakes To Avoid

 This is reasoning enough for you to ask your subscribers for instant feedback on your products and services, while also introducing them to your brand’s support team and sharing other modes of communication.

-When you offer them a chance to find out answers for their questions, you’re only improving your opportunity of converting them into potential clients.
+When you offer them a chance to find out answers to their questions, you’re only improving your opportunity of converting them into potential clients.

 Sending too many emails Just because someone subscribed to your email list, it doesn't give you the right to bombard them with messages all day.
 So it's no surprise that the number one reason why people unsubscribe from email lists is that they get too many messages. – Quick Sprout